What is the Water Quality in Taunton, Massachusetts?

 But there are things you can do in your home to clean up your water.

 To Remove Lead and Other Contaminants In Your Home:

 - Use Activated Carbon filters to remove most contaminants in your drinking water.

-- To filter out 16 of the 18 contaminants, consider a Reverse Osmosis Pentair water filtration system for your house.
+- To filter out 16 of the 18 contaminants, consider a reverse osmosis water filtration system for your house.

 - These are typically more expensive than pitchers to purchase, but are much more effective.

 - They have the benefit of filtering out heavy hitters like: